The Elements of Leadership

-The Elements of Leadership is not about developing our own system like many others have.
+The Elements of Leadership is not about developing our own system like many others have, as you know we're not keen on academic theories or complicated models.
 Like the periodical table of chemical elements we're merely mapping what leadership already is.
 Trying to capture every aspect no matter how small.

 Most systems of leadership concentrate on big ideas, but we all have different needs.
 Some are good communicators, some are visionaries, and so on.

-For every leader you can identify you can also identify a unique set of strengths and weaknesses.
+Every leader has a unique set of strengths and weaknesses.
 Big idea systems are a one size fits all approach.
 The Elements of Leadership is about creating a laser like focus on your own unique qualities.

 The first group is "Self".
 This is the area most commonly focussed on.
 It's the foundation of everything else.
 It's the one thing you have direct control over.
 It's the most important because this is the area that will affect every other area, if you get this wrong then there's no hope.